Think of this rich farming county and you might lick your lips at the thought of a steak. Juices oozing. Or maybe a glass of cider?

 Buy the Ploughman’s lunch tour package and after your cider tasting, sit down at the mill’s Scrumpy House Restaurant to eat local artisan cheeses and cider-baked ham.

 Find out more about the Westons Cider Mill Tour.

 Westons Cider was founded by Henry Weston

 Visit Westons Cider Mill at Much Marcle

 I read about Baileys Home Store years ago and had always wanted to visit.
 I wasn’t disappointed.
-Spread over different barns and outbuildings, it is curated with simple but stylish utilitarian products for the home.
-The kitchen section was full of temptations.
-I have a soft spot for vintage kitchenware so bought an old W P Hartley stoneware marmalade jar with its lighthouse trademark stamp and Liverpool and London markings.
+Spread over different barns and outbuildings, it’s curated with simple but stylish utilitarian products for the home.
+The kitchen section was full of temptations including vintage kitchenware like old W P Hartley stoneware marmalade jars with their trademark lighthouse stamp and Liverpool and London markings.

 Bailey’s Home Store has an amazing kitchen section

 Stop for tea and cake in the Tabernacle Tea Room